dj-enby/JellyPack/README.md

-## JellyPack modpack for Minecraft Java Edition
+## JellyPack for Minecraft Java Edition

 use [this](https://github.com/dj-enby/dj-enby.github.io) repo for packwiz-installer/packwiz-bootstrap-installer
 \